Cra2yDavid/MAM/README.md

 ## Usage

 Please follow the instructions below to replicate the results in the paper.
+Note that the model of China realistic 300-bus system is not available due to confidentiality policies of SGCC.

 ```bash
 # IEEE 118-bus System under S10 (Single 10-Interface) task